Short Story - Mending Wall - Grant Eagar

 Before I built a wall I'd ask to know What I was walling in or walling out,

-Seth sat at his desk in the back of his sixth period math class.
-He glanced at Rachel, a pretty ginger haired girl, who sat in the opposite corner.
 She smiled at him.
-He blushed and quickly averted his eyes then focused on his desk.
-He closed his eyes and envisioned the wall again.
+He blushed and quickly averted his eyes, then focused on his desk.
+He should have smiled in return, waved, or done anything other than simply looking away.
+Is this how you reward someone who is reaching out to you?
+What a dope.
+Could he trust her?
+She had made him look the fool before.
+He glanced at the picture he had drawn, closed his eyes, and envisioned the wall again.
 Would it hold?
 Would Rachel stay on her side?
 God forbid she should cross over.
-She was reported to be a savage and terrible beast, a monster of incredible proportions.
+She was reported to be a savage and terrible beast, a monster of malicious intent.

-He sighed and placed a shaking hand on the wall to see if it was secure.
+He sighed and placed a shaking hand on the mythical wall to see if it was secure.
 He could sense it crumbling under her terrible barrage of blows; relentless creature that she was.
-If she broke through all would be lost, or would it?
+If she broke through, all would be lost, or would it?
 It would end his solitary existence, his comfortable tomb, his season of quiet.

 Comments